leafo/lapis/docs/etlua_templates.md

 The etlua tag `<%= lua_expression %>` will HTML escape the output such that it is suitable for use in the content or attributes of an HTML tag.

-In some cases it may be cumbsome to use `<%= lua_expression %>` in multiple places when constructing HTML elements.
-The `element` function can be used to write a tag to the buffer programatically in Lua code, and it will automatically escape any values passed to it.
+In some cases it may be cumbersome to use `<%= lua_expression %>` in multiple places when constructing HTML elements.
+The `element` function can be used to write a tag to the buffer programatically in Lua code.
+It will automatically escape any values passed to it and generate valid markup.

 In this example the `element` function is used to generate the link to the user, with the username and URL correctly escaped.